Profile: Banking and Financial Services

 Cases and Work of Note

-- Maoudis v Financial Conduct Authority UKUT 0548 (TCC) (Application to suspend the ceasing of an interim permission of a debt management firm.)
+- Maoudis v Financial Conduct Authority (2017) BPIR 1555 (Application to suspend the ceasing of a consumer credit interim permission of a debt management firm.)

-- Koksal v Financial Conduct Authority UKUT 0478 (TCC) and UKUT 0192 (TCC) (Tribunal reference challenging a decision refusing to authorise a credit broker.
+- Koksal v Financial Conduct Authority (2016) CTLC 201 and (2017) BPIR 1517 (Tribunal reference challenging a decision refusing to authorise a consumer credit broker.
 The first consideration by the Tribunal in an authorisation case of its revised jurisdiction under the Financial Services Act 2013.)

-- PDHL Ltd v Financial Conduct Authority UKUT 130 (TCC) (Application to suspend the ceasing of an interim permission of a consumer credit firm pending a book sale.
+- PDHL Ltd v Financial Conduct Authority (2017) BPIR 1623 (Application to suspend the ceasing of an interim permission of a consumer credit firm pending a book sale.
 Led by Javan Herberg QC.)

 - Financial Conduct Authority v HFO UKUT 0118 (AAC) (Proceedings concerning the cancellation of the regulatory authorisations of a group of debt collection firms.
 Led by Patrick Goodall QC.)